CPS-Innovation/cps-design-resources/app/views/styles/README.md

 - the majority of users operate on screens around 1400px wide, which is the optimal design target for layout and spacing.
 - primary navigation, content organization, and interactive elements should be optimized for this width, ensuring an efficient and intuitive user experience.

-Maximum Screen Width: 1600px (t.b.c)
-- the main container including gutters has a max width of 1600px
-- the largest expected screen width is 1600px, typically found on high-resolution monitors used in office and home offices.
-- while designs should accommodate this size, layouts should not overly stretch beyond usability

 Responsive Considerations
 - the interface should fluidly scale between 1024px and 1600px while maintaining logical content distribution and avoiding excessive whitespace.